ulosino/ulosino/CONTRIBUTING.md

 ## Editing a single file

-Often you'll want to update a single distribution page.
+Often you'll want to update a single operating system page.
 Luckily this is easy - you don't even have to leave GitHub!

-First, go into the distribution file store, available in `/public/content/browse/`.
+First, go into the OS file store, available in `/public/content/browse/`.
 Then find the file you want and open it.

 When you open a file, it'll show something like this: